Azure/azure-event-hubs/c/docs/windows_setup.md

 The following procedure describes the process of building and running the Event Hubs SDK samples (**send** and **send_batch**) on a Windows desktop machine.

-The native client library depends on Apache Qpid Proton.

 ## Create an Event Hub

 To run the sample applications you will need an Event Hub to which they can send messages.